web3goals/answer-2-earn-prototype/README.md

 ## 🛠️ How it works

-The Mini-App facilitates a question-and-answer interaction between users (Askers and Answerers) on the LUKSO Testnet, leveraging Universal Profiles and smart contracts.
+The Mini-App facilitates a question-and-answer interaction between users (Askers and Answerers) on the LUKSO Mainnet, leveraging Universal Profiles and smart contracts.

 - **Setup (Answerer)**